Colossal | The Ultimate Jordan Collection

 MeiGray has stated in a supplemental letter (provided with lot) that it believes the jersey was worn in additional 3 games, brining the total number of games to 20.
 The lot is also accompanied by a Letter of Provenance from The Chicago Bulls.
 MeiGray did additionally note that this is the only red jersey from any of Michael's first 5 Championship seasons that has been photo matched by the organization.

-Also included in this lot are six framed prints made from photographs taken by Nathaniel Butler of this jersey as well as several packs of cards and other ephemera that feature this jersey, including a life-size 'fathead' of Jordan in the jersey.
+Also included in this lot are six framed prints, made from photographs taken of this jersey (three of which are taken and signed by legendary NBA photographer, Nathaniel Butler), as well as several packs of cards and other ephemera that feature this jersey, including a life-size 'fathead' of Jordan in the jersey.

 Diving Deeper - Iconic Imagery